Art and Architecture

 Humans have always been both rational and creative creatures.
 A balance between linear and functional thinking and the creative side of our minds is a healthy one.
 Buildings benefit from both elements of the human mind.

 Some would say that architecture is the ultimate art.
-During the Renaissance, human proportions and ideas about rhythm and color infused great works of architecture.
+During the renaissance, human proportions and ideas about rhythm and color infused great works of architecture.
 Cultures throughout the world deployed creative thinking to enhance the built environment.
 From Shinto Shrines to First Nation Long Houses; from Egyptian and Mayan pyramids to ancient cave paintings, creative expressions have always been a part of our built environment.

 Capitol Hill Library Lattice / Photo by Benjamin Benshneider